 - 5 Second Films does a lot of "Blink and Your Miss It" jokes.
 For example in "Meanwhile, in Kansas", the headline of the newspaper at the end reads, "Don't Enter Politics.
 It Can Turn Your Daughter Gay!"

 - Used as foreshadowing in To Boldly Flee.
 When The Nostalgia Critic finds out the dialog he just spoke was written for him, we see the flash of script and realize that he didn't follow it to the letter.
 This sets up the gist of the next few scenes; that he's evolved and has taken control of his own character.

 - Community Channel has been doing this in her videos recently, because people kept pausing to read the fake webpages.
 Now they usually start with text that's relevant to the subject, cut off mid-sentence by "why do you guys pause the videos to read these" or something similar.

-- Mr. Mendo's review of a horrible porn flick culminates in a jumbled sequence (from the original film) covered with various censorship signs and captions.
+- The Agony Booth: Mr. Mendo's review of a horrible porn flick culminates in a jumbled sequence (from the original film) covered with various censorship signs and captions.
 Towards the end, for a split-second, there's a caption that reads: "I'm willing to worship whatever deity makes this Slipknot editing go the fuck away!"

 - When Chaotrix is hacking the Student Database in Super Academy, we get some glimpses of everyone's class lists.
 Without exception, every single student is registered for the class "Reading and Writing 1".